SunHuawei/with-context/README.md

 export const withTheme = withContext(ThemeContext, "theme");
 ```

+Wrap your top component by `ThemeContext` just as the official demo.

-And then, use `withTheme` as a decorator on your leaf component `LeafComponent.js`.
+And then, you could use `withTheme` for any leaf component which need theme.

-Then you could simply use `this.props.theme` in that component.
+You could use it as a decorator on your leaf component `LeafComponent.js`.
+And then you could simply use `this.props.theme` in that component.

 ```jsx
 import { withTheme } from "./withTheme";